IntelliTect-Samples/EWU-CSCD371-2024-Fall/Docs/README.md

 ## Class Video

 We will try to record the class so that students can review it at a later time.
-[Recordings will be available here](https://intellitectsp.sharepoint.com/:f:/s/TODOREPLACE).
+[Recordings will be available here (Under files in the teams channel)](https://intellitectsp.sharepoint.com/:f:/r/sites/EWU-CSCD371-2024-Winter/Shared%20Documents/General/Class%20Recordings).
 Please note:

 * **Do not expect or rely on video recordings.**  We are not making any commitment to having video recordings of the class.